WayneDW/Automated-Equity-Asset-Selection-and-Allocation/README.md

 ```
-Comment: We wse SVM in sklearn to train the model and use cross-validation to pick the best parameters (missing value problem, now is dealed with deleting missing values, maybe handled by cubic spline in the future)
+Comment: We wse SVM in sklearn to train the model and use cross-validation to pick the best parameters (missing value problem, now is dealed with deleting missing values, may be handled by cubic spline in the future)
 ```

 Get a roughly desired stock sets